 Student organizations are a foundation for providing students with opportunities to apply and develop their classroom knowledge to the real world.
 Through these organizations students are able to experience positions of leadership and responsibility.

-The primary student organization supported by the Department is the association of Information Technology Professionals.
-The organization was initiated in 1978 as a student chapter of the Data Processing Management Association (DPMA).
-In 1996, the name changed to the Association of Information Technology Professionals (AITP).
+The primary student organization supported by the department is the Association of Information Technology Professionals, or AITP.
+The organization was initiated in 1978 as a student chapter of the Data Processing Management Association.
+In 1996, the name changed to the Association of Information Technology Professionals (AITP) and then again to CompTIA AITP in 2016.
+The TXST student chapter of AITP is sponsored by and participates in the monthly meetings of the San Antonio AITP professional chapter.

-This organization provides CIS majors and other students with a wide variety of opportunities to set themselves apart.
-The chapters has monthly meetings that are open to all students with an interest in the area of technology.
-These meetings hose professional speakers from a variety of IT disciplines and many of them are alumni of the CIS program.
+The organization provides Computer Information Systems and other students with a wide variety of opportunities to set themselves apart.
+The chapter has monthly chapter meetings, typically the first Tuesday of the month, open to all students with an interest in information technology.
+These meetings host leading IT organizations and guest speakers from a variety of IT disciplines, many of whom are alumni and/or Texas State hiring organizations.

 Beta Gamma Sigma